dunkelfrosch/docker-confluence/README.md

 *this documentation isn't fully done yet - we're still working on major and minor issues corresponding to this repository base!*

 This repository provides the latest version of Atlassians collaboration software [Confluence](https://de.atlassian.com/software/confluence) including the recommended [MySQL java connector](http://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.36.tar.gz) for an easy and painless docker based Confluence installation.
-Take note that this repository will be used inside our docker atlassian application workbench sources, which are also available on [Github](https://github.com/dunkelfrosch/docker-atlassian-wb) as soon as documentation is completed. *In this workbench we've combined several Atlassian products (JIRA, Confluence and Bitbucket) using advanced docker features like docker-compose based service management, data-container and links*
+Take note that this repository will be used inside our docker atlassian application workbench sources, which are also available on [Github](https://github.com/dunkelfrosch/docker-atlassian-wb) as soon as documentation is completed. *In this workbench we've combined several Atlassian products (Confluence, Confluence and Bitbucket) using advanced docker features like docker-compose based service management, data-container and links*

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)
 [![System Version](https://img.shields.io/badge/version-0.9.9-blue.svg)](VERSION)